-Automated digital aggregation solutions will also provide you with tracking tools and insight on how people use content within your organization.
+Automated digital aggregation solutions will also provide you with tracking tools and insight on how people use content within your organisation.
 This information helps you better understand the needs of your audience and adapt your entire sourcing strategy to their specific interest.

-The Pareto principle
+The Pareto Principle

-The Pareto principle, also known as the 80-20 rule, applies perfectly to this situation.
+The Pareto Principle, also known as the 80-20 rule, applies perfectly to this situation.
 In many cases 20% of someone’s activities produces 80% of their outputs.
 What if you actually spend the majority of your time on the activities that produce 80% of the outputs instead of only a fifth of your time?
-It would significantly maximize your performance and might even help you avoid the extra hours spent at work!
+If you manage to automate most of the activities that do not produce a great deal of output, your productivity will skyrocket.

 Overall, automation increases your performance with less resources.
 Impress your management committee with visible ROI, improved quality, consistency and time savings.
 Enhance your current awareness and see the benefits!